Drop the Blanket

 The day before Jesus was crucified He shared a last supper with His disciples.
 After Judas left the table to betray Him, John records that Jesus said to the remaining 11 disciples, “A new command I give you: Love one another.
 As I have loved you, so you must love one another.
 By this everyone will know that you are my disciples, if you love one another.”
 After issuing this new command Jesus comforts His friends with some of the most beautiful words in all of scripture, culiminating in what many consider the greatest prayer ever prayed (John chapters 13-17).

 This post includes scripture related to the biblical commandments to love and an illuminating sermon excerpt by Charles Spurgeon on what this new command means to Christ followers.
-It closes with a poignant video titled “My Brother” in which Brian Doyle reflects on the life of his brother who died of cancer at age 50 and his brother’s words of love to his family near the end of his life.
+It closes with a poignant video titled “My Brother” in which Brian Doyle reflects on his dying brother’s words of love to his family.
 In closing Brian says: “And all day I have thought this: Why do we not tell each other every hour that we love each other? ” Is there anyone in your life who needs to hear today that you love them?

 Find Your Oasis